Don't Tell Aunty

 An oft-changing menu trips all across India, with touches of Aussie and American influence peppered throughout.
 Street eats might include the likes of Colonel Tso's Indo-Chinese-style cauliflower with tomato and chilli; the 'Yoghurt Kebab', featuring a spiced yoghurt croquette in a vibrant beetroot ginger sauce; and the nachos-like papadi chaat.
-The tandoor is turning out dishes like charred local fish with ginger honey sauce, and there's a slew of crafty curries, including the short rib korma and a coconut cashew gravy.
-Head in for lunch, and you can snag a super affordable $10 canteen-style selection of curries and street food.
+The tandoor is turning out dishes like charred salmon with spice and curry leaves, and there's a slew of crafty curries, including the short rib korma and a coconut cashew gravy.
+Head in for lunch, and you can snag a super affordable canteen-style selection of curries and street food.

-Meanwhile, Rajat Parr — an international winemaker and sommelier Singh met while in the USA — has worked his magic on the drinks offering.
+Meanwhile, Rajat Parr — an international winemaker and sommelier — has worked his magic on the drinks offering.
 Watch retro Bollywood films flicker on the walls, while tucking into drops from the self-serve beer fridge, approachable wines from around the world, and lively cocktails like the namesake Don't Tell Aunty — a concoction of mezcal and beetroot rimmed with black lava salt.

 There's even a bottomless brunch option available on weekends, serving up a tasting menu with unlimited wines and beers (bottomless margaritas cost an extra $20 per person).
 Head to Don't Tell Aunty for something different, but altogether fun and delicious.